 The days of needing expensive video cameras to produce decent livestreams are over — because now there’s a high-quality camera built into every iPhone and iPad.

-Just take a look at the latest iPhones.
-Each one comes with at least two different lenses (a wide angle and ultrawide angle) plus an additional 2-3x optical-zoom lens on the pro editions.
+Just take a look at the latest iPhone: Each one comes with at least two different lenses (a wide angle and ultrawide angle) plus an additional 2-3x optical-zoom lens on the pro editions.
 With these features, your iPhone camera is way more powerful than most webcams and nearly as advanced as DSLR and mirrorless cameras.

 Plus, since you can stream directly from your mobile device, you don’t need to worry about setting up a computer and capture card to get video onto a livestream from an external camera.
 That means using an iPhone or iPad to livestream a church service is one of the most cost-effective approaches out there.

-Using an iPhone or iPad to livestream your church services seriously minimizes the need for additional equipment, and it means you can enhance your production with a livestreaming app … like Switcher!
+Using an iPhone or iPad to livestream your church services seriously minimizes the need for additional equipment, and it means you can enhance your production with a livestreaming app like Switcher Studio.
 Since 2014, Switcher has been making it easy to create incredible livestreams and virtual experiences with iPhones and iPads, which is why we’re the livestreaming solution of choice for thousands of houses of worship around the world.

-Immerse your virtual attendees with multicamera LIVE video
+Immerse your virtual attendees with multicamera live video

+One of the tricks of livestreaming a church service is creating an experience that’s immersive for online viewers (without disrupting the experience for in-person attendees).
+Using unobtrusive — but high-quality — mobile devices to stream is a great start.
 For a truly outstanding viewing experience that will keep your online congregation coming back every week, we recommend connecting additional cameras to create a seriously immersive live event.
 Then, place your cameras strategically so both audiences can get the most out of the service.

 If you have multiple iPhones or iPads at your disposal, use Switcher to connect up to 9 iOS devices to create a dynamic worship livestream!
 Place devices throughout the sanctuary to capture different perspectives of the service.
 During your stream, you can switch between angles, and even display multiple angles at the same time using our built-in Multiview templates.